Quick Answer: Start API-First, Self-Host Only When The Workflow Proves It

 A production app needs a request path that protects users, budget, and brand quality.
 The architecture usually looks like this:

-2. Policy layer: blocked input checks, file validation, brand rules, user permissions, and workspace quotas.
+- Policy layer: blocked input checks, file validation, brand rules, user permissions, workspace quotas, and customer data rules.

-3. Queue layer: asynchronous job handling, retries, cancellation, rate limits, and progress updates.
+- Queue layer: asynchronous job handling, retries, cancellation, rate limits, progress updates, and priority rules.

-4. Model router: selection between managed API, model platform, self-hosted GPU, or fallback path.
+- Model router: selection between managed API, model platform, self-hosted GPU, fallback route, or privacy tier.

-This is why image app development overlaps with production generative AI development.
-The model is one component.
-The product also needs orchestration, permissions, evaluation, monitoring, UI design, and operating workflows.
+This overlaps with production AI development services because the model is only one component.
+The product also needs orchestration, permissions, evaluation, monitoring, UX design, and operating workflows.

 Safety, Brand, and Rights Controls